Capitalisk/capitalisk-website/docs/guide-set-up.md

 sudo apt-get -y install postgresql
 ```

-## 5.2.3 Setup the Postgres database for the node
+## 5.2.3 Set up the Postgres database for the node

 - Log into postgres: